 - Nurturing in a multi-channel world

 The modern, digitally-empowered buyer is channel-agnostic.
-This means, as a marketer, you'll need about how to nurture anonymous customers across your website, retarget customers via display ads, combine email and social media, as well as how to add direct mail and mobile campaigns to personalise the customer experience from awareness to decision.
+This means, as a marketer, you’ll need about how to nurture anonymous customers across your website, retarget customers via display ads, combine email and social media, as well as how to add direct mail and mobile campaigns to personalize the customer experience from awareness to decision.

 Segmentation allows you to divide data to reach your goals.
 By breaking down your goals into segments, you can address buyers on a personal level.
-In addition to speaking to customers during the lifecycle purchasing stage, you can further segment into persona groups, geography and location, as well as buying behaviour.
+In addition to speaking to customers during the lifecycle purchasing stage, you can further segment into persona groups, geography and location, as well as buying behavior.

 - Calculating the ROI of nurturing

 There are a multitude of ways to track the effectiveness of your customer nurturing program to see what is working and what can be improved.
 Start by tracking basic email metrics like sent, delivered, bounced, open rate, click through rate, unsubscribed, marked as spam, etc. Next, add advanced metrics like an overall engagement score, to see how the combination of actions outlines a customer’s readiness.

 The Definitive Guide to Customer Nurturing will walk you through the entire lifecycle of turning an empowered potential buyer into a returning customer.

 Please share some contact information to download the Guide